Nikhil0751/hangman-t-project/README.md

 Case-3 "i" or "I" etc.
 If you enter capital or small letters it will assume both of them as same characters .

+This is the first version and we need to work on UI/UX of the game